 I ended up ordering 2 devices, one from eBay and the other from Amazon at a combined total cost of $17 including shipping.
 Both products arrived around the same time and both were unbranded with ambiguous instructions which were written in broken English.

 While marketed as a “mouthguard for snoring”, one of these products was actually a teeth grinding night guard which does not offer a jaw advancement feature.
 Mouthguards that prevent snoring all work using the same principle – by holding the lower jaw slightly forward, widening and clearing the airway.
 Because of their function, they are also known as Mandibular Advancement Devices.
 Without advancement, they offer no benefit when it comes to preventing snoring.
 Many people mistakenly believe that anti-snoring mouth devices, sports mouthguards, and teeth grinding guards are all one and the same.
-While they may appear similar in nature on the surface, each product vary slightly in design and function.
+While they may appear similar in nature on the surface, each product varies slightly in design and function.
 You can read more about the difference between each type of device.

 I acquired the second device at a total cost of $5 and it left me with more questions than answers.
 The first item of concern was the smell of the product.
 It had a strong chemical/plastic odor that was impossible to ignore.
 The product packaging contained limited instructions and offered absolutely no information on the company who produced it or the type of plastics used in production.
-For all I know it may have been produced in a third-world country from melted down shoe rubber.
+For all, I know it may have been produced in a third-world country from melted down shoe rubber.
 When asked, the seller was unable to provide any specific information on this product.

 Typically, the unknown nature of such a product would not concern for me.
 However, it’s important to understand that a snoring device will be inserted into your body for 8-10 hours per night, every night.
-As for mass produced mystery devices, there is a huge potential for chemicals in the plastic to leach out or possible safety concerns such as choking.
+As for mass-produced mystery devices, there is a huge potential for chemicals in the plastic to leach out or possible safety concerns such as choking.
 Ultimately, I decided to pass on both devices for the mentioned reasons.
 While never used, both sellers would not accept a return because it was a personal product.

 5 tips for buying inexpensive mouthguards for snoring